dannistoneca/stoneflow-plugin/README.md

 ---

+## 🧪 Testing

+1. Run `composer install` to install dev dependencies.
+2. Execute `vendor/bin/phpunit` to run the tests.
+3. For WordPress integration tests, set the `WP_TESTS_DIR` environment variable to the WordPress test library path.

+---

 ## 🔒 License

 MIT License — open to collaboration but owned and managed by Danni Stone (Stone Business Solutions).